jafbath/survivorProject/readme.md

 ## Summary

 - This is a team project with pre-assigned teams.
-- [Project Proposals](../../../project-3/issues/new?assignees=&labels=&template=project-proposal-submission.md&title=Your+Group+Names+%2B+Squad+Lead) are due on **Monday, 12/18 at or before 11:00 PM ET**.
+- [Project Proposals](../../../project-3/issues/new?assignees=&labels=&template=project-proposal-submission.md&title=Your+Group+Names+%2B+Squad+Lead) are due on **Tuesday, 7/23 at or before 11:00 PM ET**.
-- Project Deliverable is due on or before **Saturday, 1/06 at or before 9:00 AM ET**.
+- Project Deliverable is due on or before **Wednesday, 7/31 at or before 6:00 PM ET**.
-- Presentations will be on **Saturday, 1/06 at 10:00 AM ET**.
+- Presentations will be on **Wednesday, 7/31 at 6:30 PM ET**.

 ## Details

 In your last project, you learned how to build an express/node/mongoose application.
 In this project you will build a full stack application with a React frontend, and a node/express/mongoose backend (server and database).

-We have organized you into groups of 4 to design and build an app with two major components:
+We have organized you into groups of 3 to design and build an app with two major components:

 1. An API of your own design (built using Node, Express, and Mongoose) that serves JSON.